Opendoor Technologies Inc. (OPEN) and the Battle of Fundamentals vs. Technicals

 Wedbush gave a rating of “Outperform” to OPEN, setting the target price at $31 in the report published on January 06th of the current year.

-During the last 5 trading sessions, OPEN rose by +1.99%, in comparison to the 20-day moving average, which settled at $30.19.
-In addition, Opendoor Technologies Inc. saw 32.95% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, OPEN fell by -21.52%, in comparison to the 20-day moving average, which settled at $29.92.
+In addition, Opendoor Technologies Inc. saw -3.26% in overturn over a single year, with a tendency to cut further losses.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.